-During 2019, MFS responded to several complaints statewide of sediment flows from forest management roads into water bodies.
-Two of these complaints originated from harvests by two different OBF landowners.
-The investigation of those complaints resulted in enforcement action on one landowner).
-The other complaint was the responsibility of another landowner conducting road maintenance operations on a participant's land.
-This issue was resolved through intervention and corrective action.
-MFS field monitoring revealed some minor issues, which were promptly resolved on-site.
+During 2022, MFS responded to several complaints statewide of sediment flows from forest management roads into water bodies.
+Through their investigations, Foresters found that a consistent issue revolved around the lack of training available for grader operators.
+This issue was resolved through intervention and the development of a curriculum by Maine Forest Service Staff with input from stakeholders, and training was offered for operators.
+MFS field monitoring revealed some minor water quality issues, which were promptly resolved on-site.

-The water quality complaints beyond the norm across all ownerships (not just OBF landowners) appear to be the result of a combination of factors: a new generation of grader operators (several of the reported were due to improper grading); frequent heavy rainstorms overwhelming the capacity of ditches and other water management structures; re-opening of old roads; legacy roads; and higher awareness of outside parties reporting water quality issues.
+Similar to the 2021 report, the water quality complaints are not just specific to OBF landowners and can be applied across all types of land ownership.
+Further, they appear to be the result of a combination of continuing factors: workforce transitions, i.e., new grader operators (several of the reported were due to improper grading); frequent, heavy rainstorms overwhelming the capacity of ditches and other water management structures; re-opening of old roads; legacy roads;3 and, higher awareness of outside parties reporting water quality issues.

-MFS and Maine's forest industry have collaborated to increase awareness of the general nature of the issues and methods to reduce and respond to such situations.
+MFS and Maine's forest industry have collaborated to increase awareness of the general nature of water quality issues and methods to reduce and respond to such situations.
 The number of complaints has decreased sharply since late summer 2019.
-The SFI Standards Implementation Committee initiated a series of grader workshops and continues to work with MFS, the University of Maine, and others to develop an enhanced series of workshops targeted at Best Management Practices (BMPs) to protect water quality, several of which were held in 2020 and 2021.
+The SFI Standards Implementation Committee initiated a series of grader workshops and continues to work with MFS, the University of Maine, and others to expand and enhance a series of workshops targeted at Best Management Practices to protect water quality, several of which were held between 2020 and 2022.

-The impacts of climate change, include but are not limited to high-intensity, short-duration rainstorms, shorter periods of frozen and/or dry ground, and attendant impacts on water quality.
-These impacts are real and affect all forest landowners, even those who do not actively manage their holdings.
+The impacts of climate change, including but not limited to high-intensity, short-duration rainstorms, shorter periods of frozen and/or dry ground, and attendant impacts on water quality, are real and affect all forest landowners, even those who do not actively manage their holdings.
 OBF participants are focused on continuous improvement, policy revisions, increasing the size of stream crossings, supporting research, and other efforts to adapt their management strategies to changing conditions.